cloudflarearchive/cfapp_sample/README.md

 When you're ready to develop an App, the first step is to [sign up](https://www.cloudflare.com/app-signup.html) as a developer using your CloudFlare account.

+This sample repo is an important model for developers.
+Full documentation is at http://appdev.cloudflare.com

 #Live Examples

 Three live examples of CloudFlare Apps created by outside developers